inc1x/WolfTube/README.md

 If you enjoy WolfTube:

 ⭐ Star the repository
-📢 Share WolfTube with other users
+📢 Share WolfTube
 🐛 Report reproducible issues
-💡 Suggest useful new features
+💡 Suggest useful features

 ---